The Key Points

 I am also a Bronze, Silver and Gold Arts Award Adviser, which is a scheme run by Trinity with the aim being to expand young people’s (ages 11 – 25) experiences and skills within the arts.
 Find out more on their website http://artsaward.org.uk/.

-I am the owner, director and singing mentor for local performing arts group, OmniArts GB, which is a community led organisation, with the ethos “making the arts accessible for everyone”.
+I am the founder and owner for non-profit performing arts group, OmniArts GB, which is a community led organisation, with the ethos “making the arts accessible for everyone”.
+We run groups online and in-person in Portsmouth.

 Photo at the top, from The Mad Hatters Charity Tea Party taken by James White Photography.